AndhikaBrosnan/kahf-mirroring/README.md

 - Use `Shop` on Navbar to go to product list
 - Use `Shopping Cart Icon` to go to your selected cart
 - Use Add To `Cart Button` to put your item into `Shopping Cart`
+- You can login at `/login` and signup `/signup` (The login token is not saved, so if the page refreshed user need to relogin)